jm12138/teco-ultralytics/docs/en/guides/nvidia-jetson.md

 Here we support to run Ultralytics on legacy hardware such as the Jetson Nano.
 Currently we use Docker to achieve this.

 Execute the below command to pull the Docker container and run on Jetson.
-This is based on [l4t-cuda](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/l4t-cuda) docker image which contains CUDA in a L4T environment.
+This is based on [l4t-sdaa](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/l4t-sdaa) docker image which contains SDAA in a L4T environment.

 ```bash
 t=ultralytics/ultralytics:latest-jetson-jetpack4 && sudo docker pull $t && sudo docker run -it --ipc=host --runtime=nvidia $t